OneCleverFox/Fullstack-Restaurant-App/README.md

 How to Run:
-To Run on your machine, pull the files into a local folder, install Docker, docker compose up to start the backend files, and build and run the image from the Dockerfile to get the front end running.
+To Run on your machine, pull the files into a local folder, install Docker, install npm in local folder install npm in app folder install npm in backend folder
+"docker-compose up"  to start the backend files, and build and run the image from the Dockerfile to get the front end running.

+styles:
+bootstrap

+Architecture/technologie:

+next.js
+React
+Strapi
+Mongo DB